obriencj/koji-smoky-dingo/docs/commands/list-component-builds.rst

                          If FILENAME is '-', output to stdout.
-The 'default' flag is output to stdout by default, and other flags are discarded
+The 'default' flag is output to stdout by default, and other flags are discarded --no-entry-points, -n
-   --filter FILTER       Use the given sifty filter predicates --filter-file FILTER_FILE
+                         Disable loading of additional sieves from entry_points --filter FILTER       Use the given sifty filter predicates --filter-file FILTER_FILE
                          Load sifty filter predictes from file